ARM-software/bob-build/docs/user_guide/code_generation.md

 a few different ways to specify this depending on what needs to be used from the output.

-Use `module_srcs` when every output of a generator should be used as an input in the next generator.
+Use `generated_sources` when every output of a generator should be used as an input in the next generator.

-Use `module_deps` when you only want to use certain outputs from the earlier generator.
+Use `generated_deps` when you only want to use certain outputs from the earlier generator.
 The command(s) have access to the output directory of the earlier generator.

 Use `encapsulates` to make one generator wrap all the output of a set of other generators.

-The following example uses `module_srcs` to pass a generated source file through a `bob_transform_source` as well.
+The following example uses `generated_sources` to pass a generated source file through a `bob_transform_source` as well.

 ```